foospidy/DbDat/README.md

 ## Dependencies

-So far DbDat has been tested on Debian Linux and Windows 7 with Python 2.7
+So far DbDat has been tested on Debian Linux, CentOS Linux, and Windows 7 with Python 2.7

 #####MySQL support